Weekend Escapes: Birmingham, Alabama

 Cambrian Overlook, Ruffner Mountain Nature Preserve

-There are multiple nature parks near the city that offer an enjoyable escape outdoors.
+Multiple nature parks near the city center offer an enjoyable escape outdoors.
 Drive 15 minutes east of Birmingham and you’ll discover Ruffner Mountain.
-This is a nature preserve which encompasses over 1,000 acres and contains green space, picnic tables, an educational visitor center and ample hiking trails.
-The hiking trails cater to an array of expertise levels and range from easy to difficult.
-I chose to hike the Quarry Trail which is moderate in difficulty and provides a beautiful view out into the Ruffner Mountain Limestone Quarry.
-Other parks near Birmingham that also offer scenic hiking trails include Moss Rock Preserve and Red Mountain Park.
-For a more leisurely stroll, visit the Birmingham Botanical Gardens to enjoy their Japanese and rose gardens.
+This nature preserve encompasses over 1,000 acres and contains green space, picnic tables, an educational visitor center, and hiking trails.
+The trails cater to all skill levels and range from easy to difficult.
+I chose to hike the Quarry Trail, which is moderate in difficulty and provides a beautiful view out into the Ruffner Mountain Limestone Quarry.

 Trail map, Ruffner Mountain Nature Preserve